Sustainable Exploitation Equilibria for Dynamic Games with Irreversible Failure: Existence under rational viability

+denote the set of actions that are not survival-preserving (given the exploitee's best response).
+Assume that the minimal probability of exiting $V$ over all such actions is bounded away from zero:

 \begin{theorem}[Existence of SEE under rational viability] Suppose the state space $S$ and action sets $X(s), E(s)$ are compact, payoffs are bounded and continuous, and the transition kernel $Q$ satisfies the Feller property.
-Interpret $S \setminus V$ as a collapse region generating a catastrophic loss for the exploiter.
+Interpret $S \setminus V$ as an absorbing failure region that eliminates continuation value.